petter-holmberg/elements/README.md

 ## Assigning

 `fill` takes a writable range and a value, filling the range with that value.
+Alternatively, it takes a range, a value and a binary sink function, invoking the sink function with each cursor in the range and the given value.

 ## Counting